ryanlopezzzz/EEG/README.md

 ## Brain-to-text Communication https://youtu.be/74iM_w6vFuU

 The brain-to-text communication allows the user to display words by only changing their mental state between concentrated and relaxed.
 This could have applications to help paralyzed people communicate.
+Over 5 second intervals, it measures whether the user is on average concentrating or relaxed, effectively communicating one bit of information every 5 seconds.
+This binary data is then converted into letters and words.
+The graph from the youtube video is shown below.

 <img src="brain_to_text_communication/text_to_brain.jpeg" width=475>